 The basic idea behind litigation funding is as simple as it is effective.
 Investors provide capital for selected legal disputes and, in the event of a successful outcome, receive a contractually agreed share of the awarded proceeds.
 For plaintiffs, this offers the opportunity to pursue legal claims without bearing the full financial risk.
 For investors, it opens access to market-independent sources of return with an asymmetric risk-return profile.

 While the litigation funder participates in the awarded amount if the case is successful, they bear the full financial loss in the event of an unfavorable outcome.
-The investment is therefore based on a “no win no fee” structure, which requires both strict case selection and disciplined risk management.
+The investment is therefore based on a “no win no fee” structure, which makes disciplined case selection, legal due diligence, and portfolio-level diversification essential rather than optional.

 Market-Independent Diversification with Clear Frameworks

 A key advantage for investors lies in the low correlation to traditional capital markets.
-Legal proceedings are not subject to the same fluctuations caused by stock prices, interest rate policies, or geopolitical events as equities or bonds.
-Litigation funding therefore offers an attractive opportunity for portfolio diversification, especially during volatile market phases.
+Legal proceedings are not priced by markets and therefore do not follow the same transmission mechanisms as equities, bonds, or real estate, even though macro conditions can indirectly influence dispute volumes and settlement behavior.
+Litigation funding, therefore, offers an attractive opportunity for portfolio diversification, especially during volatile market phases.

 In addition, the capital commitment is comparatively short.
 While investments in private equity or infrastructure are often tied up for seven to ten years, funded legal cases can usually be resolved within six to 24 months.
 This creates liquidity advantages and enhances the predictability of capital allocation.